Infrastructure Engineer

 Why CSG?

-We are expanding rapidly, with annual growth of around 25%, supported by organic development, acquisitions, and strategic partnerships.
-Our 33 trading businesses deliver a wide range of services, and a significant proportion of profits is reinvested into frontline public services.
+We are expanding rapidly, with annual growth of around 25%, driven by organic development, acquisitions, and strategic partnerships.
+Our 33 trading businesses deliver a wide range of services, with a significant proportion of profits reinvested into frontline public services.

 Inclusion & Accessibility